 Overdue Tasks.
 We’ve all got ’em.
-Whether you use ClickUp, ANY other Project Management Software, or you’re the sticky note type: Overdue tasks can feel inevitable.
+Whether you use Use our ClickUp affiliate link!, ANY other Project Management Software, or you’re the sticky note type: Overdue tasks can feel inevitable.

 But what if we told you there was a better way to handle overdue tasks?
 That you’re not alone, and there is probably a simple (fixable!) reason why those overdue tasks become… Well… Overdue in the first place?